-71. The CRP theory of change presented in Figure 3 illustrates how the program will achieve its intended objective and contribute toward CIF's overarching mission to accelerated transformational change and climate financing that enable progress toward net-zero emissions and adaptive, climate-resilient development pathways, in a just and socially inclusive manner.
-The results pathways developed for CRP's theory of change are based on the principle that states: "If countries are supported to develop a climate adaptation investment strategy that is based on understanding long-term risk and resilience needs prioritized in NDCs and/or NAPs; where principles and priorities are identified to guide private sector and sub-sovereign action; and where identified public sector investments are embedded within wider country planning and budgeting system; and are provided with predictable and adequate concessional financing to strengthen enabling environment and to undertake targeted investments in adaptation and residual risk management, then countries will be able to unlock opportunities for scaling up further investments in adaptation which will help pursue climate-resilient development."
-This will contribute to CIF's transformative impact.
+- 83. The CRP theory of change presented in Figure 3 illustrates how the program will achieve its intended objective and contribute toward CIF's overarching mission to accelerated transformational change and climate financing that enable progress toward net-zero emissions and adaptive, climate-resilient development pathways, in a just and socially inclusive manner - 84.
+The results pathways developed for CRP's theory of change are based on the premise: "If countries are supported to develop a climate adaptation investment strategy that is based on understanding of long-term risk and resilience needs prioritized in NDCs and/or NAPs; where principles and priorities are identified to guide private sector and sub-sovereign action; and where identified public sector investments are embedded within wider country planning and budgeting systems; and are provided with predictable and adequate concessional financing to strengthen enabling environment and to undertake targeted investments in adaptation and residual risk management, then countries will be able to unlock opportunities for scaling up further investments in adaptation."
+This will contribute to the expected program impact: Strengthened short- to long-term resilience of people, land and ecosystems, institutions, and physical assets across sectors and improved management of residual climate risks. - 85.
+CRP's initial theory of change was developed based on the assumptions that there is strong demand and interest among developing countries in adopting a programmatic approach for scaling up investments in resilience and willingness to partner with MDBs in pursuing such approach.
+It also assumes the inputs provided through the program are of good quality, context-specific, and represent a good return on the investment, and thatthe enabling conditions (such as political commitment to scale up investments in resilience) will remain adequate or improve over the time of program implementation.

-- 72. CRP's theory of change was developed based on the assumptions that there is strong demand and interest among developing countries in adopting a programmatic approach for scaling up investments in resilience and willingness to partner with MDBs in delivering outcomes.
-The inputs provided through the program are of good quality, context-specific, and represent a good return on the investment and the enabling conditions (such as political commitment to scale up investments in resilience) will remain adequate or improve over the time of program implementation. - 73.
-The risks taken into consideration include the availability of concessional financing at a scale that would allow demonstrating the programmatic approach and lack of interest from the program stakeholders to collaborate in implementing different component.
+86. The risks taken into consideration include the availability of concessional financing at a scale that would allow demonstrating the programmatic approach and lack of interest from the program stakeholders to collaborate in implementing different components.